 Where: 701 Bourbon Street, New Orleans, LA 70116

 Stop by to see the band B Street Benny.
 Bourbon Bandstand has live music or a DJ every night, as well as a regular happy hour and drink specials on the upper balcony bar.
 It’s rowdy both day and night, and the music is always set on “the hits.”
 Luckily, there’s plenty of room on the dance floor to show off all of your moves.

-A version of this article was previously published on February 7, 2019, and was updated on February 13, 2020.
+A version of this article about bars in Bourbon Street, New Orleans, was previously published on February 7, 2019, and was updated on February 13, 2020.